jonUtas/Electronics-Lab-Upgrade/README.md

 Standard Benches: (2 station back to back)
 Trimmable leg supports for all legs.
 Each station 5 internal points + 2 Double GPOs
-1 circuits for each standard bench.
+1 circuit for each standard bench.
-150mm clear at end of bench for
+150mm clear at end of bench for components if necessary

 Double Benches:
+Fume extractor internal if possible.
+Mechanism for joining 2 standard benches to make flat surface Need slight redesign of equipment rack to allow for component racks.